 We must not only raise these questions about the principles but also ask whether they are universals or what we call particulars.
 If they are universal, they will not be substances; for nothing common indicates a ‘”this’ but rather a “such,” but substance is a “this.”
 But, if we set up the common predicate as a “this,” then Socrates will be many animals—himself and and and animal, if each of these indicates a “this” and a unity.
 If, then, the principles are universal, these things follow.
 If, on the other hand, they are not universals but like particulars, they will not be knowable.
 For knowledge of anything is universal.
 Therefore, if there is to be knowledge of the principles, there will be other principles prior to them, which are predicated universally of them.
 [1003a5-17] Substance and Essence in Aristotle, p, 144-145

-Unlike some modern theories of epistemology, most notably Rand’s Objectivism, which argues that essence is an epistemological concept, pertaining to the way in which man forms concepts about a given class of entities by identifying (in the words of Rand) its ‘conceptual common denominator’, or its conceptual ‘essence’, Charlotte Witt’s recent new interpretation of Aristotle, contra the epistemological view of essence, argues that Aristotle held essence to be ontological.
+Unlike some modern theories of epistemology, most notably Rand’s Objectivism, which argues that essence is an epistemological concept, pertaining to the way in which man forms concepts about a given class of entities, viz. by identifying (in the words of Rand) its ‘conceptual common denominator’, or its conceptual ‘essence’, Charlotte Witt’s recent new interpretation of Aristotle, contra the epistemological view of essence (commonly held to be the proper understanding of Aristotle), argues that Aristotle held essence to be ontological.
 See, in particular, ‘Chapter 5; The Ontological Status of Essence’ in Substance and Essence in Aristotle: An Interpretation of Metaphysics VII-IX by Charlotte Witt, Cornell University Press, Ithaca and London, 1989.

 Consciousness as Biocentric and Bioemergent

-To properly understand the functional nature of consciousness as identification, it is necessary to grasp the fact that consciousness in its essential form and potentiality is a biological power.
-Consciousness is, as we said above, the faculty (capacity, principle) of an organism to know the world and itself.
-Since organisms always develop and live in an ecosystem unique to their nature, Gibson (and I agree) would add: we always know the world in relationship to ourselves and ourselves in relationship with the world (or more concretely, our environment and its ecology).
-Thus consciousness serves the biological needs of guiding the organism through its environment through its identification of the ecological relationships and possibilities offered by the environment.
+To properly understand the functional nature of consciousness as identification, it is necessary to grasp the fact that consciousness, in its essential form and potentiality, is a biological power.
+Consciousness is, as we said above, the faculty (capacity, principle, power) of an organism to know the world and itself.
+Since organisms always develop and live in an ecosystem unique to their nature, Gibson (and I agree) would add: we always know the world in relationship to ourselves and ourselves in relationship to the world (or more concretely, our environment and its ecology).
+Thus consciousness serves the biological needs of guiding the organism through its environment through its identification of the ecological relationships and possibilities (Gibson calls them affordances ) offered by the environment.

-For all biological processes (and I consider consciousness a biological process, albeit one possessing emergent properties that make it absolutely unique in nature) are properly defined teleologically (as serving some need of the organism).
-This means that concepts of biological processes are properly defined with respect to their capacity to fulfill the corresponding functional requirements for sustaining the life of the organism, which possesses both the processes and the organs that realize those processes.
+All biological processes (and I consider consciousness a biological process, albeit one possessing special emergent properties that make it absolutely unique in nature) are properly defined teleologically, in that they serve some need of the organism).
+This means that concepts of biological processes are properly defined with respect to their capacity to fulfill the corresponding functional requirements for sustaining the life of the organism, which embodies both the processes and the organs that realize those processes.
 It is these functional properties that justify their being understood as teleological (in the Aristotelian sense as having final cause, ‘that for the sake of which’ they exist and are what they are’).

-I must emphasize that by emergent I mean the actualization of a potentiality existing at some level within the hierarchy of organized layers that constitute any organism.
-Thus I am here embracing a Neo-Aristotelian interpretation of the modern concept of emergence.
+This view shows a clear influence on Bernard of the ontology of Aristotle’s biology.
+I share this point of view, and thus emphasize that by emergent I mean (in the spirit of Aristotelian biology) the actualization of a potentiality existing at some level within the hierarchy of organized layers that constitute any organism.
+I am here embracing a Neo-Aristotelian interpretation of the modern concept of emergence.